 This is a tricky one.
 There are no definitive answers to this question.
 An article in the Guardian from November 2018 suggests there are 3.5 million vegans in the UK.
-But the Vegan Society puts the figure at a much lower 600,000 and a recent analysis by the UK’s independent fact checking charity Full Fact agrees that the best available research estimates that 540,000 adults in Britain are vegan.
+But the Vegan Society puts the figure at a much lower 600,000 and an analysis by the UK’s independent fact checking charity Full Fact agrees that the best available research estimates that 540,000 adults in Britain are vegan.

 Perception of the size of the vegan market in the UK is distorted by the volume at which the benefits of a plant-based diet are often broadcast.
 Many vegans are passionate about their lifestyle and want to get their message heard.
 This phenomenon is not restricted to veganism, it’s seen across many minority interest groups where a tiny, but proactive, percentage of the population flexes its will over the more passive majority.
 The writer and philosopher Nassim Nicholas Taleb, wrote about these small pressure groups in his book ‘skin in the game’ naming them the ‘intransigent minority’.

 Research suggests that many people who identify as vegan do not necessarily maintain their dietary regimes when dining out.
 This is backed up by anecdotal reports of restaurants making special efforts to cater for vegans and publicising their plant-based offerings, only to find the take-up of these new dishes are distinctly underwhelming.